SharathPROG/Matplotlib/README.md

 ![](images/bargraph.png)

 Next we will create is a pie chart with matplotlib.
 Using the same data, we want to create a pie chart that shows us for a particular state, I have chosen Massachusetts, what proportion of the vote did each candidate on the ballot get in 2016.
 We follow the same process as the bar chart where we using pandas dataframe techniques to slice a particular portion of the data.
 Here, we create the new dataframe df_pie_chart for just the subset of data that is from the year 2016, and from the state Massachusetts.
 Take note of the "&" AND syntax being used.
-We then create a new column in the dataframe, Voteshare, equal to candidate votes divided by the total votes, to give us the vote percentage that that particular candidate received out of the total votes in MA for the presidency in 2016.
+After creating a dataframe with this subset, we then create a new column in the dataframe, Voteshare, equal to candidate votes divided by the total votes, to give us the vote percentage that that particular candidate received out of the total votes in MA for the presidency in 2016.

-After that, follow our same basic matplotlib steps where we create out plot size, define some variables that we will embed into our pie plot.
+After that, follow our same basic matplotlib steps where we create out plot size.
+Notice that we do as part of (step 2) along with defining the plot size, define some variables that we will use in step (3) and step (4), for plotting the pie and when adding the extra stuff.
+So, we create the variable labels equal to the dataframe column "candidate" and the variable sizes equal to the dataframe column "sizes."
+Colors wanted to display in the pie are also set equal to colors such that this variable can be used when plotting the pie wit the ax1.pie() function.

 One of the trickiest parts of "the extra stuff" step for this portion is that we need to use a for loop to create the legend.
 Essentially how this works is that the label, which is equal to the candidate name, seen as "l" in this code, and sizes, or the votershare, seen as "s" in this code, are formatted in the first portion of the code, and then for each item essentially pulled into the legend.
-This code was derived from Stackoverflow. *find post*
+This code was derived from a post on Stackoverflow found [here](https://stackoverflow.com/questions/44076203/getting-percentages-in-legend-from-pie-matplotlib-pie-chart).
+Again, when working with matplotlib, you will often was a very specific formatting output, like here where we wanted a legend which specified the variable name and value, and the internet is your best friend to find bits of code that can produce that output.

 ```
 # Create pie chart that shows for a particular state in a particular year, shows share of vote totals